julianpoemp/nestjs-redox/.github/ISSUE_TEMPLATE/bug-report.md

 ### Additional information
 <!-- Please fill in the additional information -->

+**Version of nestjs-redox**: vX.y.z

 - [ ] Issue is related to ExpressJS
 - [ ] Issue is related to Fastify
 - [ ] Error appears on the client-side (web-console, network tab)
 - [ ] Error appears on the server-side (terminal etc.)

+### Cotnribution

+- [ ] I know what to do and want to create a Pull Request for this issue.
+If I check this I know that I should wait for approval before working on a PR.